Sub-recipient Management in Grant LifecycleDownload Section [PDF]

 SR capacity assessment and capacity development

-Capacity assessments should start early, ideally during grant-making for the SRs already identified at that stage (per the funding request).
-The PR should strive to finalize capacity assessments before grant signing so that key activities can commence as the grant is signed.
+Capacity assessments should start early, ideally during grant-making for the SRs already identified at that stage (per the grant proposal).
+The PR should strive to finalize capacity assessments before grant signing so that key activities can commence as the grant agreement is signed.
 The capacity assessment will determine whether finance (including asset management), monitoring and evaluation, health product management and programme management capacities are adequate.
 In case of significant capacity gaps, the PR and SR can agree on a capacity building plan to address major implementation gaps and risks, or the PR should consider engaging a different organization as SR. Understanding the available capacities and the required support and monitoring of SRs may also help understand the workload and inform the staffing of the PMU.
 When agreeing on capacity development activities, available resources for such activities should also be taken into account.
 Non-priority activities can be excluded from initial plans.
 During grant implementation, should resources become available through savings, these can be used for initially unfunded capacity development activities.

 Detailed budget and performance framework